 - 16 oz milk (Feel free to use whatever kind you have on hand.
 I've even mixed nonfat milk with coconut milk to great results.)

 - 6 egg yolks (Feeling fancy?
-Save the egg whites to top your custards with meringue.
+Save the egg whites to top your custards with meringue and torch them, Baked Alaska-style.
 Ooh, and then sprinkle with fresh chocolate shavings.
 Or rainbow sprinkles for a birthday cake custard variation!
-Folding crushed Oreos into the finished custard would be delicious too - the variations are endless.)
+Folding crushed Oreos into the finished custard would be delicious too - the options are endless.)

 - 1/4 C white sugar

 - 8 oz cake mix (Approximately 1/2 a box)(I've made this with Duncan Hines Classic Yellow and Betty Crocker Red Velvet.
 Both were good, but we preferred the Classic Yellow - it tasted like birthday cake.
 I haven't tried it yet, but I bet Lemon cake mix would taste like lemon curd, especially if you threw in half a lemon.)

 - 3 Tbsp cornstarch (Don't simply dump this in - see Step 3.)